-Each student will prepare an Individual Study Plan with the allocated Subject Assessment Tutor (SAT).
+Each student will prepare an Individual Study Plan with the allocated Director of Studies.
 This Plan will be monitored and revised if necessary each term.
 Students have the option of taking one or two modules per term, depending upon individual circumstances and supervision capacity.

 There will be regular meetings with your Director of Studies, Second Supervisor and Academic Advisor throughout the programme.
 A full schedule of the expected meetings, the participants and outcomes are in Appendix 1.

-All meetings with the Director of Studies and Second Supervisor must be documented by students in a Student Log which forms an important source of evidence for the Board of Examiners.
+All meetings with supervisors must be documented by students in a Student Log which forms an important source of evidence for the Board of Examiners.

-Students must pass all taught modules successfully, according to the grading criteria defined in the Assessment Criteria Section below.
+Students must pass all taught modules successfully, as per the grading criteria defined in the Assessment Criteria Section below.
 Having passed all of the taught modules, students must also successfully pass the Proposal Defense before progression to the research element is permitted.

-Although the normal period of study for full-time students is 3 years and for part-time students is 4 years, students may have a further period to submit their thesis if approval is granted after a formal request to the Board of Examiners for an extension of time.
+Although the normal period of study for full time students is 3 years and for parttime students is 4 years, students may have a further period to submit their thesis if approval is granted after a formal request to the Board of Examiners for an extension of time.
 Any such requests must have the support of the Director of Studies and must include details of why the extension is being requested, together with an agreed plan and timetable for the remaining work.